the

 group after the epoch time 1604973574

-(2020-11-10T01:59:34+00:00).These ACLs are not exclusive to articles and can be applied to any web page regardless of the template (for example, the login page, or the search engine).
-The lack of an ACL entry in the .koi
+(2020-11-10T01:59:34+00:00).These ACLs are not exclusive to articles and can be applied to any web page regardless of the template (other than the login page which has no ACL enforcement).
+It's a good idea, however, to make the location corresponding to page_assets

 file is equivalent to making the web page and its files available to anyone unless force_acl